 Child Cover and Life Insurance For Your Spouse

-Some insurers will allow you to add your children to your own policy for free, while others will apply a separate cost.
+Some insurance brands will allow you to add your children to your own policy for free, while others will apply a separate cost.
 So what should you be looking for in a Children's Life Insurance policy – after all, your children don't have bills or debts to cover, or dependents of their own, so what is the benefit of taking out Child Cover?
 Children's Cover can provide support if:

 - Your child suffers a traumatic event.
-Each insurer will have a different set of events for which your child can be covered, but if you make an eligible claim after your child suffers a traumatic event, you can receive a lump sum benefit amount to help you pay for medical costs and other related expenses.
+Each brand will have a different set of events for which your child can be covered, but if you make an eligible claim after your child suffers a traumatic event, you can receive a lump sum benefit amount to help you pay for medical costs and other related expenses.